Clone Quickstart Project

 Start the Example Service

-Back in the proteus-quickstart directory start up the service by running the following command:
+Back in the netifi-quickstart-spring directory start up the service by running the following command:

-This will startup a simple service that connects to the broker.
+This will startup a simple service that connects to the router.

 Run the Example Client

-Open another terminal window and go the proteus-quickstart directory.
+Open another terminal window and go the netifi-quickstart-spring directory.
 This time instead of starting the service, use a client to send a message.
 This can be done by running the following command:

-The client will startup, connect to the broker, and send a message to the service.
+The client will startup, connect to the router, send the message to the service, and receive the response.

 The following is approximately the expected output from the client: